Meet our Business Development Officer, Laura Rollason

 Why did you choose employment law as your area of work?

 I originally studied Law because I’ve always been very passionate about fairness and justice.
-I actually focussed mostly on Criminal Law during my studies as it is dramatic and exciting, and has such a huge impact on those it impacts.
+I actually focussed mostly on Criminal Law during my studies as it is dramatic and exciting, and has such a huge impact on those it affects.
 It was through luck that I found the role at Spencer Shaw Solicitors with no background in Employment Law, but I quickly saw that Employment Law touches on almost everybody.
 As a society we spend so much time at work that problems there can have a huge impact on your wellbeing, so Employment Law has a vital role to play in most people’s lives.

 What is your role at Spencer Shaw?